On this page

 Certification ROI Analysis: Investment vs Returns

-IT certifications typically provide positive ROI within 6-18 months through salary increases, promotions, or new job opportunities.
+IT certifications provide positive ROI within 6-18 months through salary increases, promotions, or new job opportunities.
 The return varies by certification type, current role, and geographic location.

 15%